-Behind Meet and Code are the founding partners SAP, Haus des Stiftens gGmbH, TechSoup Europe with the respective country partners of the TechSoup Europe network.
-In 2020, the German Federal Ministry of the Interior, Building and Community (BMI) became part of the project as a partner in the framework of the German EU presidency and beyond, focusing on EU countries.
-SAP and BMI enable Meet and Code through financial support and providing resources for nonprofits.
-Haus des Stiftens gGmbH is responsible for the initiative, for the selection of the projects in Germany, Austria and Switzerland, as well as general management of the project.
+Behind Meet and Code are the founding partners SAP, Haus des Stiftens für Unternehmen & Non-Profits gGmbH, TechSoup Europe with the respective country partners of the TechSoup Europe network.
+SAP enables Meet and Code through financial support and providing resources for nonprofits.
+Haus des Stiftens für Unternehmen & Non-Profits gGmbH is responsible for the initiative, for the selection of the projects in Germany, Austria and Switzerland, as well as general management of the project.
 TechSoup Europe coordinates the funding and operations by the responsible managing country partners of the TechSoup Europe network.
 TechSoup Europe partners are responsible for coordinating the initiative and selecting the events to be supported in their respective countries.
 Meet and Code was co-developed by Haus des Stiftens and SAP.

 Haus des Stiftens, a charitable limited company in Germany, operates the IT portal Stifter-helfen in Germany, Austria and Switzerland.
 The Stifter-helfen IT portal provides non-profit organizations in these countries with product donations and special conditions from well-known IT companies as well as know-how about modern technologies.
 In Germany, the IT portal was launched in 2008, in Austria in 2012 and in Switzerland in 2013.